abdirasak-egeh/abdirasak-egeh/README.md

-# Hi, I'm Abdirasak Egeh 👋
+# Greetings!, I'm Abdirasak Egeh 👋

 🎓 I'm a health analyst and recent MPhil graduate from the University of Cambridge.
 🔍 I'm looking for collaborative opportunities in health research, statistical analysis, and public health surveillance.